Pam Moughler, Clerk

 The Livingston County Clerk also provides a wealth of election information, from election results, proposals, candidate and delegate filing information and deadlines on their Election Information page.

 A map of the precincts may be found here.
 Not sure if you are a registered voter?
 Don’t know which precinct you live in?
-Click here to find out.
+Visit the Michigan Voter Information Center.

 Precinct 1 (Linden School District)